eclipse-vertx/vert.x/core_manual_java.md

 ## Deploying a simple verticle

-To deploy a verticle programmatically call the function `deployVerticle`.
-The return value of `vertx.deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.
+To deploy a verticle programmatically call the function `deployVerticle` on the `org.vertx.java.deploy.Container` singleton instance.
+The return value of `deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.

 To deploy a single instance of a verticle :

-    String id = Vertx.instance.deployVerticle(main);
+    String id = Container.instance.deployVerticle(main);

 Where `main` is the name of the "main" of the Verticle (i.e. the name of the script if it's a Ruby or JavaScript verticle or the fully qualified class name if it's a Java verticle).
 See the chapter on "running vert.x" in the main manual for a description of what a main is.